doug-matthews/Remote-Control-Car/README.md

 ## Acknowledgments

-* To my 7 year old newphew who inspired me to build this project.
+* To my 7 year old nephew who inspired me to build this project.